KRFOSS/kali-docs/general-use/using-eol-python-versions/index.md

 kali@kali:~$
 ```

 We will next be quickly running the bash install script.
-If `ZSH` is the default shell we will have to edit the `.zshrc` file after this.
+If `ZSH` is the default shell we will have to edit the `.zshrc` file after this:

 ```console
 kali@kali:~$ curl https://pyenv.run | bash